lineality/invert_colors_minimal_chrome_extension/README.md

 page or tab or site to apply to.
 There is also a 4th way, but this is effectively impossible for a simple chrome-extension-store offering so far as I know.

 ### 1. All Urls
+1. I do not want to be misleading but I am frankly confused by the semantics of the terms "permission" and "pattern matching" in this case.
+Saying a user can apply this color-iverter to all-urls, or "anything" is catagorized as "pattern matching" and the extension requestion a host-permission.
+I do not see how 'anything' can be logically called pattern-matching, but the semantics of computer science jargon have veered into completely nonsense long ago.
 1. <all urls> This is not a "permission" in most uses of the term, but google considers this a very permissive or potentially insecure way to write an extension because it can apply to any website.
 I did try to avoid using this, but the more